EnzoBnl/enzobnl/bd.md

      - within each sorted partition, for each different key, combiner produces an output record having the same type as Mapper ones
      - combiner reduces the size of partitions and save network bandwidth
 - Reduce phase on reduce nodes:
-  1. *Fetch*: Each reducer node gather its partitions from HDFS,  mainly through network connections.
+  1. *Fetch*: Each reducer node gather its partitions (written by map phase to HDFS), mainly through network connections.
-  2. *Sort-Merge*: Gather its inputMerge sorted partitions coming
+  2. *Sort-Merge*: Merge pre-sorted partition chunks into a final sorted reducer input partition.
   3. **Reducer**: Leverage the previous sortings (on mappers and during merge on reducer) to efficiently output a record for each different key